NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-5-parameters.md

 The parameter values we set in the `params` section don't have to be static, they can be any Python expression.
 In particular, Snakemake provides a global dictionary of configuration parameters called `config`.
-Let's modify `get_SRA_by_accession` to look something like this in order to access the elements of this dictionary:
+Let's modify `get_SRA_by_accession` to look something like this in order to make use of this
+dictionary:

 ```python
 rule get_SRA_by_accession: